Mexico · tool

 Essentials

-- Copies of important documentsKeep digital and physical copies separate from originals.
+- Copies of Important DocumentsKeep digital and physical copies of passport, visa, and itinerary separate from originals.

 Clothing

-- Modest attire for churchesShoulders and knees should be covered when visiting religious sites.
+- Modest Outfit for Church VisitsShoulders and knees should be covered when entering religious sites.

 - SwimsuitIf your accommodation has a pool or you plan a day trip to thermal springs.